 - is responsible for developing a thick muscular wall in the fallopian tubes and for the contractions that transport the egg and sperm cells.

 - Estrogen enhances and maintains the endometrium in the uterus, as well as the mucous membrane that lines the uterus.
 It also stimulates the muscles in the uterus, causing them to develop and contract.
 Those contractions allow the uterine wall to expel dead tissue during menstruation and during the delivery of a child and placenta.

 - In the cervix, estrogen regulates the flow and thickness of the uterine mucous secretions to enhance sperm transport.

-- Estrogen is responsible for the development of breasts, and the cessation of the flow of milk.
+- is responsible for the development of breasts, and the cessation of the flow of milk.

-Estrogen also help to regulate parts of the brain responsible for the preparing the the body for sexual and reproductive development.
-It also increases serotonin and the number of serotonin receptors in the brain, which is why you may experience a depressed mood if your estrogen levels are low.
+Estrogen also help to regulate parts of the brain.
+It’s responsible for the preparing the the body for sexual and reproductive development.
+It also increases serotonin and the number of serotonin receptors in the brain.
+Which is why you may experience a depressed mood if your estrogen levels are low.
 It maintains bone density, cognitive function and memory, lowers cholesterol and prevents plaque from forming on blood vessels.
 Estrogen may lower the risk of obesity by controlling blood sugar and insulin sensitivity.
 Another positive benefit of estrogen is that it increases skin thickness and improves blood supply to the skin.

 If you feel I haven’t completely answered the question “what does estrogen do?”, please leave a comment below and I will be sure to get back to you!